 Websites and apps for learning French online

-These websites and mobiles apps will allow you to learn useful phrases and vocabulary in French for offering health care services:
+These websites and mobile apps will allow you to learn useful phrases and vocabulary to provide health care services in French:

 • French as a Second Language for Health Care Sector Staff (Université Sainte-Anne)

 • The Medi-Lexico apps are a series of five mobile apps, available for Android and iOS devices, which provide medical terminology in French and in English in five health care fields (nursing, occupational therapy and physiotherapy, dental care, radiology and respiratory therapy).